arunthakur009/DocLoc/README.md

-Sign Up & Login with your UID.
+Sign Up & Login with your UID(private key).
 2️⃣ Upload a Document → It gets stored on IPFS (Pinata), and its hash is added to Ethereum Smart Contract.
 3️⃣ Retrieve Documents → The app fetches the document hash from blockchain and retrieves the file from Pinata.
 4️⃣ Verify Authenticity → The hash is compared with blockchain records to ensure data integrity.